If you already have Photoshop on your laptop, you can follow the following steps to turn a photo into a realistic drawing!

 This will mix the converted layer with the colours from the original image!

 You can find more information on the colourization process in blog posts online or YouTube videos.

 You’re done!
-Once you are happy with the final effects, you can save your image.
-You can also try options like Torn Edges or colour filters and experiment!
+You can save your image once you are happy with the final effects.
+Try options like Torn Edges or colour filters and experiment!